MooersLab/manuscriptInTypst/README.md

 ## Purpose

-Prepare PDF for initial submission of a manuscript by using typst, a typesetting system written in Rust.
+Prepare PDF for initial manuscript submission by using typst, a typesetting system written in Rust.
 Typst compiles small documents faster than LaTeX.
-This project is developed enough to support preparing manuscripts of journal articles for first submission.
+This project has been developed enough to support the preparation of manuscripts of journal articles for the first submission.
 Its support for edge cases is underdeveloped.

 ## Features
 - Barebones (i.e., no template file) for simplicity
 - Two variants: classic and arvix-like.
 - Line numbering
-- Short author list and running title in header.
-This supports editing printed copies of multiple manuscripts while travelling.
+- Short author list, running title, and date printed in the header.
+This supports editing printed copies of multiple manuscripts while traveling.
 - 1/N page numbering
 - Biblatex (sorry, not support for BibTeX).
 - example